We need a more human kind of leadership to be successful in today's world.

 80% of leaders we surveyed believed that compassion is about "being nice or soft," or "loving everyone."
 In fact, one leader recommended we avoid the word altogether and think about empathy instead.
 This misunderstanding is creating an aversion towards and an under-utilization of compassion in leadership.

-2. Few models and examples exist for leading with compassion
+2. Few TOOLS and PRACTICES exist for leading with compassion

-So, we need to redefine compassion for leaders and show what's possible when it's applied — the first step is to move beyond empathy
+So, we need to redefine compassion for leaders and provide tools to apply it at work — the first step is to move beyond empathy

-- While empathy can lead to fatigue, compassion can increase our resilience improve our approach to stressful situations. (source)
+While empathy can lead to fatigue, compassion can increase our resilience and improve our approach to stressful situations. (source)

 The second step is to move beyond mindfulness training

-Finally, we need to move beyond basic compassion training to providing practices, models, and frameworks for applying compassion
+Finally, we need to move beyond meditation practices to providing tools for applying compassion in action